Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Uniform quasiconvexity: Characterization and properties

-The following proposition, which generalizes \cite[Proposition~4.1]{Iusem20204two-step}, introduces additional members of the class of uniformly quasiconvex functions, which is particularly important in economics \cite{cambini2008generalized,iusem2018second,Iusem20204two-step}.
+The following proposition, which generalizes \cite[Proposition~4.1]{Iusem20204two-step}, introduces a\-ddi\-tio\-nal members of the class of uniformly quasiconvex functions, which is particularly important in economics \cite{cambini2008generalized,iusem2018second,Iusem20204two-step}.
 The proof follows directly from the reasoning in the cited proposition and is omitted for brevity.